nwmqpa/GTNH-CropAutomation/README.md

 First note the orientation of the robot sitting atop the OC charger.
 It must face up towards the right-most column of the working farm.
 If the crop stick chest is ever empty, the robot will run into errors and the script will crash.
 In the image, I have a trash can on the other side of the crop stick chest because I do not want any drops beyond the target crop, but this can be a second chest if you do want random drops.
 The blank farmland is for the transvector dislocator which should be facing it.
 You can tell which direction the transvector dislocator is facing by the side that is animated.
 The last spot is for a crop-matron which is optional and one y-level lower than the rest of the blocks.
 It is just to hydrate most of the crops to help them grow a little faster.

 The location of the water is completely flexible: they do not have to be in the same locations as in the photo (underneath all five sea lantern slabs) and you can have as many as you would like on both the working farm and storage farm.
 However, there MUST be a block on top of each water and no two can be next to each other.
-The block can be literally anything, even a lilypad will work, so long as there is something.
+The block can be literally anything, even a lily pad will work, so long as there is something.
 It is also possible to use garden soil or fertilized dirt and have absolutely no water on the farms at all, but this will sacrifice a few nutrient stats and bar you from growing crops that require a particular block underneath.

 The starting crops must be placed manually in the checkerboard pattern seen in the photo.
 This layout goes for all three programs.
 If you cannot fill the entire checkerboard to start, the absolute minimum required is two (one as the target crop and the other next to it for crossbreeding).
 It is not necessary to place empty crop sticks to fill the rest of the checkerboard.
 The target crop is used by autoStat and autoSpread to identify the crop you want to stat-up or spread to the storage farm, respectively.